 I will frame this debate as it pertains to large, heavy vehicles since we are talking about vans.

 Rear-wheel drive is better for towing and climbing steep grades.
 It’s the same reason that most trucks are RWD because the weight tends to be in the back when towing or carrying a heavy load.
-RWD is also generally simpler for mechanics to work on since the front wheels only steer and the rear wheel only provide power.
+RWD is also generally simpler for mechanics to work on since the front wheels only steer and the rear wheels only provide power.

 Front-wheel drive has more interior space, better mpg, and better traction*.